tdammers/sprinkles/README.md

 ### Backends

 Backends are the things that pull data into your website.
 Such data can come from diverse sources, and in various content formats.
-Templar makes a best effort at normalizing things into a consistent model, such that your templates don't need to know whether the data they're handling was originally a local .docx file, a JSON document fetched from a RESTful API, or a result set from an
+Sprinkles makes a best effort at normalizing things into a consistent model, such that your templates don't need to know whether the data they're handling was originally a local .docx file, a JSON document fetched from a RESTful API, or a result set from an